dbuschman7/simple-modern-apps/README.md

 * load config on startup from config-service
 * make direct call to AWS Lambda from a given language
-* log the durcation to run stats service
+* log the duration to run stats service
 * repeat iterations with interval